 We are susceptible to fluctuations in interest rates.
-Our Credit Facilities are priced at variable rates.
-To the extent we utilize our Credit Facilities we incur the risk of interest rates rising.
+Our Bank Credit Facilities are priced at variable rates.
+To the extent we utilize our Bank Credit Facilities we incur the risk of interest rates rising.
 Our Private Placement Debt, the Debentures and our Various Financing Loans are issued at fixed rates.
-The majority of our long-term debt, specifically \$480.7 million, matures in 2024 and 2026.
+The majority of our long-term debt, specifically \$599.8 million, matures in 2024 and 2026.

-Trend: At December 31, 2022, we had \$712.3 million (2021 - \$745.2 million) of borrowings at an average interest rate of 4.39 percent.
-In January 2022, the Bank of Canada provided guidance that the Bank expects that interest rates will need to increase in order to achieve the Bank of Canada's commitment to the 2.0 percent inflation target.
-Over the course of 2022, this inflation target was exceeded and now sits at 6.3 percent.
+Trend: At December 31, 2023, we had \$764.0 million (2022 - \$712.3 million) of borrowings at an average interest rate of 4.62 percent.
+In 2023, Bank of Canada officials have reiterated their one and only policy mandate to hit the 2.0 percent inflation target set back in January 2022.
+However, over the course of 2023, inflation continued to sit above this target at 3.4 percent.
+The Bank of Canada interest rate closed out 2023 at 5.0 percent.

 Borrowings issued at fixed rates, like our Private Placement Debt, expose Mullen Group to fair value interest rate risk.
-The majority of our borrowings are issued at fixed rates, specifically \$689.5 million of our \$712.3 million are at fixed rates.
+The majority of our borrowings are issued at fixed rates, specifically \$599.8 million of our \$672.8 million are at fixed rates.
 Therefore, we are exposed to fair value interest rate risk on these borrowings that mature at various tenures.
 More specifically, we are susceptible to the opportunity costs associated with interest rate decreases on our fixed borrowings.
-In the event that we refinance our borrowings, there can be no guarantee we can borrow at our current average interest rate of 4.39 percent.

-In the event that interest rates increase, the cost of borrowing under our Credit Facilities, to the extent that they are utilized, will increase.
-As an example, if fully drawn and interest rates increased by 1.0 percent on our \$250.0 million Credit Facilities, we would incur additional annual interest expenses of approximately \$2.5 million.
+In the event that we refinance our borrowings, there can be no guarantee we can borrow at our current average interest rate of 4.62 percent.
+In the event that interest rates increase, the cost of borrowing under our Bank Credit Facilities, to the extent that they are utilized, will increase.
+As an example, if fully drawn and interest rates increased by 1.0 percent on our \$375.0 million Bank Credit Facilities, we would incur additional annual interest expenses of approximately \$3.8 million.

-We do not hedge interest rates or have any interest rate swaps, but we have mitigated the negative risk of rising interest rates by financing most of our debt, specifically \$689.5 million, at fixed rates.
+We do not hedge interest rates or have any interest rate swaps, but we have mitigated the negative risk of rising interest rates by financing most of our debt, specifically \$599.8 million, at fixed rates.